-In accordance with the Limited Liability Companies Act, Orion's Board of Directors is responsible for the appropriate organisation of the control over accounting and asset management.
+In accordance with the Finnish Companies Act, Orion's Board of Directors is responsible for the appropriate organisation of the control over accounting and asset management.
 The President and CEO is responsible for ensuring the lawfulness of accounting and the reliable organisation of asset management.

-The Group's business operations take place in Business Divisions.
+The Group's business operations take place in Business divisions.

-The various Group-level functions provide the Business Divisions with the services they need, and each function is responsible for organising operations in its own area of responsibility across the Group.
+The various Group-level functions provide the Business divisions with the services they need, and each function is responsible for organising operations in its own area of responsibility across the Group.

-Line functions support the Group's Business Divisions in their areas of responsibility and provide business operations with the services they need.
+Line functions, within their designated areas of responsibility, support all the Business divisions of the Group and provide the services that the Business divisions require.
 Line functions are responsible, for example, for the following operations: sales and marketing (Global Sales), the supply chain, and R&D.

-The Group-level Corporate Functions are part of the management and control system.
-They participate in the management and control of Group units in their areas of operation.
-In this capacity, the Corporate Functions assist the President and CEO in managing the Group.
+The Group level Corporate Functions are part of the management and supervision system participating in the steering and supervision of the operations of the Group entities in their own operating areas.
+In this task, the Corporate Functions assist the President and CEO in the management of the Group.
 At the Group level, the Corporate Functions are responsible, for example, for the following functions: Financial Administration and Treasury, Investor Relations, HR, Legal Affairs, Intellectual Property Rights, Communications, Insider Management, Corporate Responsibility and Information Management.
 The Group's internal audit is organised as an outsourced service that reports to the Board's Audit Committee.

-The Business Divisions, functions and Financial Administration are responsible for ensuring that controls related to financial reporting have been defined and are effective and up to date.
+The Business divisions, functions and Financial Administration are responsible for ensuring that controls related to financial reporting have been defined and are effective and up to date.
 The Financial Administration professionals who are responsible for financial reporting at Orion, as well as the professionals responsible for the business processes, play a key role in developing internal control and reporting practices.
 In certain areas of operation, responsibility for control and supervision is centralised in the Group's financial function.